| » Aardenburg

 Priesterage.
 The last one stands next to a small park in which

+you can find the statue of Amaat Vyncke.
 A bit further, on the outskirts of the village stands the

 Schottenhof.
 In the facade stands the number 1639.
 This house